proxmox/ceph/ceph/src/zstd/programs/zstd.1.md

     More searches increases the chance to find a match which usually increases compression ratio but decreases compression speed.

-    The minimum _slog_ is 1 and the maximum is 26.
+    The minimum _slog_ is 1 and the maximum is 'windowLog' - 1.

 - `minMatch`=_mml_, `mml`=_mml_:
     Specify the minimum searched length of a match in a hash table.